MicrosoftDocs/bot-docs/articles/what-is-new.md

 [50]:https://github.com/Microsoft/BotBuilder-Samples/tree/master/experimental/adaptive-dialog/declarative

 ## Botkit
 [Botkit][100] is a developer tool and SDK for building chat bots, apps and custom integrations for major messaging platforms.
 Botkit bots `hear()` triggers, `ask()` questions and `say()` replies.
-Developers can use this syntax to build dialogs - now cross compatible with the latest version of Bot Framework SDK.
+Developers can use this syntax to build dialogs - now cross-compatible with the latest version of Bot Framework SDK.

 In addition, Botkit brings with it 6 platform adapters allowing Javascript bot applications to communicate directly with messaging platforms: [Slack][102], [Webex Teams][103], [Google Hangouts][104], [Facebook Messenger][105], [Twilio][106], and [Web chat][107].